chutney-testing/chutney-testing.github.io-legacy/docs/actions/index.md

 Chutney provides a way to run custom code during scenario execution using [Spring Expression](https://docs.spring.io/spring-framework/docs/current/reference/html/core.html#expressions).

 Here is a raw expression you could write : `${T(com.jayway.jsonpath.JsonPath).parse(#body).read("$.movies[?(@.rating > 85)].title")}`
-Fortunately, Chutney also provides [Functions](/todo) for common tasks, which helps you write SpEL.
+Fortunately, Chutney also provides [Functions](/todo) for common needs, which helps you write SpEL.
 In this case you can use the `json` function and the resulting SpEL would become : `${#jsonPath(#body, '$.movies[?(@.rating > 85)].title')}`

 Now that you know what this cryptic expression is and does, let's see the full HTTP GET action with outputs :